Blog » Blockchain » What is The Graph and How Does it Work?

 History of the Graph Protocol

 To change this, the Graph was introduced.
-The Graph protocol provides the infrastructure layer for the emerging web3 and solves the issues with querying and organizing data.
+The protocol provides the infrastructure layer for the emerging web3 and solves the issues with querying and organizing data.

 How Does the Graph Work?

-Now that we know ‘what is graph blockchain?’ let’s have a look at ‘how does the graph work?’
+Now that we know ‘what is graph blockchain?’ let’s have a look at ‘How does the graph work?’
 Through a subgraph description, the Graph learns how and what data to index on Ethereum: this is known as a subgraph manifest.
 After writing the subgraph manifest, we use the Graph CLI to store the definition in IPFS and command the indexers to index data for that subgraph.

 How Does the Graph Work